 There are important limitations on accessing and sharing student information placed on us by federal legislation and college policy.
 The Family Educational Rights and Privacy Act of 1974 (FERPA) provides considerable protection to our students and their records and legal sanctions against Williams if we do not comply.
-Therefore, it is necessary to understand your responsibilities prior to accessing the online student information system, PeopleSoft, which contains confidential information.
+Therefore, it is necessary to understand your responsibilities prior to accessing the online Williams Student Records System which contains confidential information.

 Under FERPA, information is divided into two categories: directory and non-directory.
 The law covers the educational records of living persons who are attending, or have attended Williams.
 The following procedures and policies cover both students and living alumni.

 Unless the student or alum specifies otherwise to the Registrar, Williams may, but is not required to, release directory information without prior consent of the individual.
 Except under specific circumstances stipulated in the legislation, e.g. in response to a lawful subpoena or an emergency, Williams may not release non-directory information without prior consent of the student or alum.

 Williams defines the following as directory information:

 - campus electronic mail address

 - permanent, mobile, and campus telephone numbers